kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 __Lines 12-14__: A backend is a service:port combination as described in the [services doc](/docs/concepts/services-networking/service/).
 Ingress traffic is typically sent directly to the endpoints matching a backend.

-A default backend is often configured in Ingress controller that will service any requests that don't match a path in the spec.
+A default backend is often configured in an ingress controller that will service any requests that don't match a path in the spec.

 ## Before you begin

-Ideally, all Ingress controllers should fulfill this specification, but the various ingress controllers operate slightly differently.
-The Kubernetes project supports and maintain [GCE](https://git.k8s.io/ingress-gce/README.md) and [nginx](https://git.k8s.io/ingress-nginx/README.md) Ingress controllers.
+Ideally, all ingress controllers should fulfill this specification, but the various ingress controllers operate slightly differently.
+The Kubernetes project supports and maintain [GCE](https://git.k8s.io/ingress-gce/README.md) and [nginx](https://git.k8s.io/ingress-nginx/README.md) ingress controllers.

 {{< note >}}
-Make sure you review your [Ingress controller](#ingress-controllers)'s specific docs to understand the caveats.
+Make sure you review your [ingress controller](#ingress-controllers)'s specific docs to understand the caveats.
 {{< /note >}}

 ## Types of Ingress